FZJ-JSC/JUBE/docs/glossar.rst

        named by the current benchmark id will be created.
 Default: benchmark_dir/result
      * only analyser are usable
      * using analyser ``<use>set1,set2</use>`` is the same as ``<use>set1</use><use>set2</use>``

+   types
+     :term:`Parameter <parameter_tag>` and :term:`Pattern <pattern_tag>` allow a type specification.
+This type is either used for sorting within the result table and is also used to validate the parameter content.
+The types are not used to convert parameter values, e.g. a floating value will stay unchanged when used in any other context even if the type int was specified.

+     allowed types are:

+     * ``string`` (this is also the default type)
+     * ``int``
+     * ``float``

    table_tag
      A simple ASCII based table ouput.